 In June 2006, she became a licenced life insurance advisor and served two consecutive terms on the Life Insurance Council of the Insurance Council of Manitoba (ICM) between 2008 and 2014.

 Emmie was a recipient of both the Queen Elizabeth II Golden Jubilee Medal in 2002 and the Queen Elizabeth II Diamond Jubilee Medal in 2012 for media and community service.
 She was also a nominee for the YM-YWCA Women of Distinction Award in 2004.
 Emmie was a board member of the Citizenship Council of Manitoba and the Community Unemployed Help Centre, and a member of the Federal Advisory Committee on Judicial Appointments (Manitoba) in 2002-2003.
 She also served as Ambassador for the Nayong Pilipino Pavilion in Manitoba's annual Folklorama festival in 1998 and 2008.

 Mainly self-taught, Paul reads, writes and speaks the Filipino national language fluently.
-He maintains his own web site, Sarisari etc., which is devoted to Filipino history, language and culture, and he is often consulted for his knowledge of ancient Filipino writing.
+He maintains his own web site, Sarisari etc., which is devoted to Filipino history, language and culture, and he is often consulted for his knowledge of pre-colonial Filipino writing.

-Rey-ar’s foundation in graphics design started with his training in Architecture at the Far Eastern University in Manila.
-His years of experience working as Art Director at leading creative shops in Manila, the Olbes Brothers’ Unit One Design and later with Olbes, Ogilvy & Mather Philippines honed Rey-ar’s knowledge and skills in concept design, art direction and execution.
+Rey-ar’s foundation in graphics design started with his training in Architecture at Far Eastern University in Manila.
+His years of experience working as Art Director at leading creative shops in Manila, the Olbes Brothers’ Unit One Design and later with Olbes, Ogilvy & Mather (O&M) Philippines honed Rey-ar’s knowledge and skills in concept design, art direction and execution.